LeakyMon/create-aio-app/README.md

 [Here is a link to all the make commands.](https://create-aio-app.readthedocs.io/pages/commands.html)

+## Real-World Example Use Case

+An example case for this program is to setup a basic API server in aiohttp responsible for handling async web requests.
+The setup will include all the necesities to start your async API efficiently with the best built in practices.

-Then, navigate in your browser to `http://localhost:8080/`
+Now, navigate in your browser to `http://localhost:8080/`

 ## Salient Features